scollier/Summit2014OSEonOSPViaHeat/scott/05-Deploy-Heat-Stack.md

 ##**5.1 Import the Images into Glance**

 All actions in this lab will performed by the *admin* tenant in this lab.
-In a production enviroinment there will likely be many tenants.
+In a production environment there will likely be many tenants.

     source ~/keystonerc_admin